 Since its opening in 1951, The Corning Museum of Glass has had one mission: to tell the world about glass.
 The Museum has grown exponentially over the years.
 Its history is a story of innovation, perseverance and immense community and corporate support.
 Today, the Museum’s scholarship and outreach is...

-Hands-on museum offering programs and workshops May-August.
-Details on website.
+Hands-on museum offering Saturday programs and weekday workshops May-August.